Processing

 Justice

-We will gather on this site to seek the face of the Law-Giver, and to confess the ways all of us have sinned and fallen short.
+We gather on this site to seek the face of the Law-Giver, and to confess the ways all of us have sinned and fallen short.

 Read More